-In addition to limitations related to the focus of the programs and how work with data was enacted as part of a cycle, there were also some general measurement-related limitations.
+Finally, there were some general measurement-related limitations.
 Work with data can be difficult to measure because, as the qualitative analysis revealed, there were a variety of ways in which youth can be involved in work with data.
 McNeill and Berland (2017) describe a similar type of disagreement across science education settings: While a limitation, the coding frame did represent agreement across a range of studies across STEM contexts for the aspects of work with data.
 In terms of the alignment of the measure with the conceptual framework for work with data, the dimensions of the STEM-PQA measure aligned closely with the aspects of work with data.
 However, there were some divergences that may have had an impact upon some of the findings.
 For example, for the interpreting and communicating findings code, the STEM-PQA codes for Analyze (“Staff support youth in analyzing data to draw conclusions”) and Use symbols or models (“Staff support youth in conveying STEM concepts through symbols, models, or other nonverbal language”) were used.
 In the case of the latter STEM-PQA code, conveying STEM concepts through symbols, models, or other nonverbal language could have reflected instructional episodes in which youth used, for example, mathematical equations or formulas, but did not do so as part of modeling data of a phenomena in the world: They could have simply been using an equation outside of the context of any particular phenomena.
 Future research may consider the usefulness of coding for this aspect of work with data (and this aspect of science curricular standards in particular; see NGSS Lead States, 2013).

 Implications for Practice